 Horse Guards & St James Park

-After the the delicious bakes, we had a little wander.
+After the the delicious bakes, it is time for a little wander.
 Those calories are not going to go by themselves.
 Time for my legs to do some work.
 There are always new things to see in London, even after all these years.
 And so was the case with The Horse Guards Parade.
 It was fascinating to see the horse guards… well, guarding at the entrance.
 The parade ground, itself, is a massive grand space bordered on three sides by impressive buildings.
-We crossed over into St James Park to relax for awhile in the sun.
+I crossed over into St James Park to relax for awhile in the sun.

-Later in the day we enjoyed an early dinner at Din Tai Fung.
+Later in the day I enjoyed an early dinner at Din Tai Fung.
 For those of you not familiar, it’s a world renowned Taiwanese dumpling restaurant, most famous for it’s xiao long bao ( soup dumplings ) in which it specialises.
 Din Tai Fung started in Taiwan but now has many restaurants globally.
-I’ll review the restaurant separately in another post – so look out for that!
-I’ll put a link here when it’s posted.

 It felt so good to be out and about again.
 Spring is a symbol of rebirth and regeneration.
 Life returns to the world after the long cold deep freeze of winter and so it seems life is starting to return once again to the streets of London.